sagiegurari/cargo-make/README.md

 There is no real need to define the tasks that were shown in the previous example.<br>
 cargo-make comes with a built in toml file that will serve as a base for every execution.<br>
-The **optional** external toml file that is provided while running cargo-make will only extend and add or overwrite tasks that are defined in the [default toml](https://github.com/sagiegurari/cargo-make/blob/master/src/default.toml).<br>
+The **optional** external toml file that is provided while running cargo-make will only extend and add or overwrite tasks that are defined in the [default Makefile.toml](https://github.com/sagiegurari/cargo-make/blob/master/src/Makefile.stable.toml).<br>
-Lets take the build task definition which comes alrady in the default toml:
+Lets take the build task definition which comes already in the default toml:

 ````toml
 [tasks.build]